-The resulting earnings per share for the year under review decreased from an earnings per share of EUR0.13 per share to a loss per share of EUR0.15 per share.
-This comprises the (loss)/profit attributable to ordinary shareholders divided by the average number of shares in issue during the year.
+The resulting earnings per share for the year under review increased from a loss of EUR0.15 per share to earnings of EUR0.76 per share.
+This ratio reflects the profit/(loss) attributable to ordinary shareholders divided by the average number of shares in issue during the year.

-The fair value of the investment property as at 31 October 2020 is based on a valuation carried out by an independent architect on 19 December 2020.
+The fair value of the investment property as at 31 October 2021 is based on a valuation carried out by an independent architect on 19 December 2020.
 No changes in fair value were recognized to profit or loss.